Utsavd7/pix2pix-GANs/README.md

 6. The input image and the generated image (the output of the generator), which it should classify as fake.
 7. Use tf.concat([inp, tar], axis=-1) to concatenate these 2 inputs together.

+_**7) Define the discriminator loss**_

+1. The discriminator_loss function takes 2 inputs: real images and generated images.
+2. Real_loss is a sigmoid cross-entropy loss of the real images and an array of ones(since these are the real images).
+3. Generated_loss is a sigmoid cross-entropy loss of the generated images and an array of zeros (since these are fake images).
+4. The total_loss is the sum of real_loss and generated_loss.

+_**8) Training**_

+1. For each example input generates an output.
+2. The discriminator receives the input_image and the generated image as the first input.
+The second input is the input_image and the target_image.
+3. Next, calculate the generator and the discriminator loss.
+4. Then, calculate the gradients of loss with respect to both the generator and the discriminator variables(inputs) and apply those to the optimizer.
+5. Finally, log the losses to TensorBoard.

+The actual training loop.
+Since this tutorial can run of more than one dataset, and the datasets vary greatly in size the training loop is setup to work in steps instead of epochs.

+1. Iterates over the number of steps.
+2. Every 10 steps print a dot (.).
+3. Every 1k steps: clear the display and run generate_images to show the progress.
+4. Every 5k steps: save a checkpoint.

+Interpreting the logs is more subtle when training a GAN (or a cGAN like pix2pix) compared to a simple classification or regression model.
+Things to look for:

+1. Check that neither the generator nor the discriminator model has "won".
+If either the gen_gan_loss or the disc_loss gets very low, it's an indicator that this model is dominating the other, and you are not successfully training the combined model.
+2. The value log(2) = 0.69 is a good reference point for these losses, as it indicates a perplexity of 2 - the discriminator is, on average, equally uncertain about the two options.
+3. For the disc_loss, a value below 0.69 means the discriminator is doing better than random on the combined set of real and generated images.
+4. For the gen_gan_loss, a value below 0.69 means the generator is doing better than random at fooling the discriminator.
+5. As training progresses, the gen_l1_loss should go down.